chlea38/ada-website/_posts/2022-10-20-summaries.md

 - Recognition of co-references related to the same entity throughout the text.

 Various techniques, such as extracting words linked to a common theme, assessing the sentiment embedded in sentences containing those words, and scrutinizing words frequently associated with theme-related terms, serve as diverse approaches to deciphering the subtleties within these movie plot summaries.
 Let's delve into what these features unveil about the movies.

-## Female representation in plot summaries

-Joléa considers female representation a pivotal theme, and the portrayal of women in text demands meticulous scrutiny.
-This careful examination aims to delineate the cinematic industry that aligns most seamlessly with the ideals and aspirations of our cherished actress.
-To this aim, we built a vocabulary of female-related words and will go throught the different resuts.

 #### What are the most recurrent female-related words?